RyanMyatThu-dev/FinancialManagement/README.md

 ```bash
 docker compose up -d db
 ```
-This starts the database on port `5432` with database name `chula_financial_db` and executes the initialization script in `docker/init.sql` to generate all 12 tables instantly.
+This starts the database on port `5432` with database name `st_financial_db` and executes the initialization script in `docker/init.sql` to generate all 12 tables instantly.

 To run the entire stack (both Database and .NET Web API) inside containers:
 ```bash